About the Blog

 The Blogger

 Then there's me, Lance Eaton, the blogger.
-I'm a white, cisgender, bisexual 40-something-year-old living in the greater Boston area of Massachusetts, US.
+I'm a white, cisgender, bisexual 40-something-year-old living in Cranston, Rhode Island.
 I work in higher education in the realm of instructional design/faculty support as well as a part-time instructor (teaching literature, interdisciplinary studies, and history).
-I am also a writer (beside the blog, I write for several publications including AudioFile as a reviewer).
-Beyond that, I have a diverse background of working online, in nonprofit, and education.
+I am also a writer (besides the blog, I write for several publications including Publishers Weekly as a reviewer)--you can also check my Substack on Generative AI and education.
+Beyond that, I have a diverse background of working online, in nonprofits, and education.
 For more about my experiences and such, feel free to check out my LinkedIn.
 Additionally, I have accumulated degrees in History, Criminal Justice, American Studies, Public Administration, and Instructional Design.
 Currently, I'm in the dissertation phase of a PhD in higher education with a focus on academic piracy.
 Feel free to find more about me on my website, LanceEaton.com.

 Comments